nextapps-de/mikado/README.md

 Read more about this test and also show ranking table for "non-keyed" and "data-driven" <a href="https://github.com/nextapps-de/mikado/blob/master/bench/README.md"><u>here</u></a>. <!-- or take a look on <a href="https://github.com/nextapps-de/mikado/issues/7">Mobile Benchmark Results</a>.-->

+##### Worst Case Scenario

+Mikado has no specific worst case scenario.
+The replace test could be named like this, but that is always the worst case scenario for every lib.
+This test simply couldn't use most of the runtime optimizations.

 <a name="api"></a>
 ## API Overview